lucasrcezimbra/lucasrcezimbra.github.io/content/anotacoes/Omarchy.md

 ## dotfiles
 - [ ] Clean up mise.toml.
 Most tools are there because Debian didn't have the latest version.
 Now, with Arch, they can be removed and installed using Arch packages.

+## Other
+- [ ] In my current setup (Debian + XFCE), I use two users, one for my personal stuff and another for work stuff.
+I used it to separate environment variables (API Keys, etc.) and other configs.
+I need to figure out how to do the same in